Q: Does every student vehicle on campus need a permit?

 Q: Does my written appeal really get reviewed?

-A: Yes, all written appeals are reviewed by the Parking Appeals Committee.
+A: Yes, all written appeals are reviewed by the Parking Coordinator, whose decision is also reviewed by the Director of Security (or other designee).

 Q: I appealed my ticket a while ago.
 Why haven’t I received a response?